facebook pixel

 A Level 2 Inspection is mandatory if a chimney has been exposed to events that could compromise its structural or functional integrity.
 This includes chimney fires, lightning strikes, seismic activity, or high winds that may shift masonry or damage components.
 Even absent visible damage, internal deterioration or blockage may occur.
 Operational issues like smoke spillage or draft failure are also key indicators.
 This inspection includes a video scan of the flue to identify cracks, voids, or creosote glaze layers that pose serious risks.

-Where to Find High Quality Chimney Inspectors?
+Where to Find High Quality Chimney Inspections Near You?

 CSIA Find a Pro is the best way to find reputable chimney sweeps and inspectors in your area.